dmbarbour/glas/docs/GlasDesign.md

 Edges are labeled from a finite alphabet.
 However, arbitrary labels can be modeled via composition.
 For example, a label `result:` may involve seven nodes in a sequence - one for each character, with `:` as sentinel.
 Together with unification, this implies a trie-like structure when multiple labels start with the same character.

-Glas syntax favors the imperative-OO style to work conveniently with this model.
+Glas syntax favors the imperative-OO style to work with this model.

 ## Records and Variants